guilbaudc2/F17-CSCI451/README.md

 # F17-CSCI451

-This repository describes the projects and files I created for CSCI451 - Mobile App Development.
+This repository describes the applications I developed for CSCI451 - Mobile App Development.

 ---
 The Projects are as follows (with branches numbered accordingly):